keutmann/Trustchain/Trust Servers.md

 #Trust Servers

 ##Introduction
-The Trustchain system consist of several components each divided into a Function server each.
+The Trustchain system consist of several components each divided into a Application server each.
 * TrustBuild
 * TrustStamp
 * TrustIndex